By Gabriel Atumeyi

 “Beyond the already known essence of this sacred period, I call on people of goodwill across our dear state to reflect on our statehood as a people bound by a common destiny.
 I believe that as Kogites, the Eid El Kabir beckons on us all who believe in the supremacy of the Almighty Allah to offer more prayers and supplications as well as embark on deeper soul searching.

 “This is because whereas we are a people abundantly blessed by Allah, we are not without severe challenges and other forms of discomfort all of which are avoidable.
+It is therefore imperative that while we celebrate, we must constantly remember and remind one another that only a deeper sense of sacrifice and commitment to building better communities will guarantee our sustained happiness.

 “In less than one month, the various activities leading to the governorship elections in our dear state will start.
 I take this opportunity to urge Kogites who will participate from across the state as party delegates to be more willing to make sacrifices that will better the lives of the nearly five million men, women, youth and children who will be counting on them, their judgment and actions to make life better and improve living conditions in our various households.